-Falls as a percent of fatal home accidents are increasing.
-More than 86% of the victims are 65 or older.
-According to the U.S. Fire Administration, Americans over the age of 65 are at a high risk of death and injuries due to fires and represent over 1,200 fire-related deaths each year.
-People over age 80 die in fires at a rate three times higher than the rest of the population.
+Falls as a percent of fatal home accidents are increasing; 55% of all unintentional injury deaths among adults age 65 or older were due to falls, according to the National Vital Statistics System.
+Additionally, the U.S. Fire Administration reports that the risk for Americans over the age of 65 was 2.7 times higher than the population as a whole, thought to be due to cognitive or mobility issues.
+In 2015, 1,330 adults age 65 or older died as a result of fires, accounting for 40% of all fire-related deaths.
+Furthermore, people over age 80 die in fires at a rate 3.4 to 3.8 times higher than the rest of the population.
 By addressing fall, fire, and safety issues as they pertain to older adults, Triad will alleviate law enforcement duties but also help to keep older adults safe.